usetrmnl/mounts/README.md

 # TRMNL Mounts

-this repo contains a growing collection of 3D printable mounting designs, useful for attaching TRMNL to magnetic surfaces like refrigerators or non stationary locations such as a moving door.
+this repo contains a growing collection of 3D printable mounting designs, useful for attaching TRMNL to magnetic surfaces like refrigerators or non stationary locations like a moving door.

 see README inside each `/designs` directory for feature specs and printing instructions.